18F/identity-idp/docs/frontend.md

 - can be initialized from any markup renderer, supporting both server-side (ViewComponent) and client-side (React) component implementations
 - have no dependencies, limiting overall page size in the critical path
-- are portable and avoid vendor lock-in (e.g. for use in a [design system](https://design.login.gov))
+- are portable and avoid vendor lock-in

 ### Localization